Worldwide Guide

 How to protect yourself from online scams scams

-Common warning signs across all destinations: price significantly below comparable listings, no password required, no physical address listed, domain registered recently.
+Common warning signs across all destinations: no reviews, off-platform payment, price significantly below comparable listings, no password required.
 Train yourself to recognise these patterns.

-The most commonly targeted groups: Budget travelers, International tourists, Solo travelers.
+The most commonly targeted groups: Budget travelers, Solo travelers, International tourists.
 If you fit this profile, exercise extra caution in this category.

 Report any online scams scam to local police and your country's embassy.
 Even if recovery is unlikely, reports help maintain accurate travel advisory databases.